dgelessus/NAGUS/docs/uru/protocol.rst

     Set to all zeroes by default.

     For auth server connections,
-    the server may send the client a ``ServerAddr`` message containing a different token, which the client will send back to the server if it has to reconnect.
+    the server may send the client an :ref:`auth2cli_server_addr` message containing a different token, which the client will send back to the server if it has to reconnect.
     Not sure if this is actually used in practice.